wazebase/github-user-app/README.md

 After that, you are ready to go!
 Run following command:

 $ npm start

+You can also run this command to check testsL

+$ npm run test

+You can run this command to check if code follows eslint enforced style:

+$npm run lint

 ## Extras
 * I've specified the amount of users displayed on the Landing page.
 You can change it (up to 30) by changing the value of userAmount (LandingPage, line 25).